canonical/charmed-magma/docs/tutorial/index.md

 tutorial steps in sequence; they take you on a learning journey through Charmed Magma.

 The tutorial has been tested with a variety of users.
-We make every effort to keep it up-to-date and ensure that it’s reliable - but if you encounter any problems, we want to help you, so please let us know.
+We make every effort to keep it up-to-date and ensure that it is reliable - but if you encounter any problems, we want to help you, so please let us know.

 Follow the core tutorial steps in sequence; they take you on a learning